MYSAI-Web/mysai-website/src/pages/index.md

        under our umbrella organisation, establishing a safe space which

        students can provide mutual support and seek help in times of need.
-description: The Malaysian Student Association of Ireland (MYSAI) a national student organisation based in Ireland set up to provide welfare for the Malaysian student.
+description: The Malaysian Student Association of Ireland a national student organisation based in Ireland set up to provide welfare for the Malaysian student.
 main_image: "/v1616035966/image15_mqjweb.jpg"

 ---